Do I Count Utilities on My Taxes?

 You must meet specific requirements to claim home expenses as deductions.
 The IRS goes into more detail on these requirements in this article.
 And don’t forget, it’s also important to maintain thorough records of your business expenses to support your claim of this deduction in case the IRS asks.

-Can I deduct utility costs for my rental properties?
+2. You can deduct utility costs for your rental properties.

 Landlords are allowed to write off operating expenses for their business, including utilities.
 If you cover utility bills like gas, water, electricity, internet, or cable for your tenants, you can deduct those costs from your taxes.

-Can I deduct renewable energy upgrades made to my home?
+3. You might be able to deduct renewable energy upgrades made to your home.

 Investing in renewable energy upgrades for your home in the U.S. can save you money on utilities and give you a nice tax break.